Aizu cotton stole

 Aizu cotton is currently in a state of severe decline.

-In the late Showa period, a sudden drop in demand led to weavers going out of business one after another.
+In the late Showa period, demand plummeted, causing many weaving companies to close down one after another.

-Currently, only two companies remain: Yamada Cotton Weaving Company and Harayama Textile Factory.
+Now, only two companies remain: Yamada Cotton Weaving and Harayama Textile Factory.

-If this continues, the traditional culture is in danger of being lost.
+At this rate, the traditional culture is in danger of being lost.

-However, in recent years, a new brand using Aizu cotton has been born:
+However, in recent years, a brand using Aizu cotton has emerged.

 IIE Lab Factory Store